district-5/php-mondoc/README.md

 Optionally, you can define a `getConnectionId` method to return the connection ID to use from the `MondocConfig` connection manager.
 This is useful if you're using multiple connections, for example, a connection for authentication and a connection for the main application.

+All Mondoc native queries automatically convert `DateTime` objects to `UTCDateTime` objects when querying a collection.

+> **Please note**: in versions prior to 6.3.0 the `PaginationTrait` required you to pass the filter into each method
+> call.
+This is no longer required, as the filter is carried through by the `MondocPaginationHelper` object now.

 ```php
 <?php